Category Archives: Woody Allen

 Allen’s films usually center on neurotic characters and this film is no different.

-The film is hysterical at times, heartbreaking at others, even a downer at moments.
-Jasmine, through the assistance of pills and martinis, is snobbish and ego-centric, yet the audience falls in love with and roots for her.
+The film is hysterical, heartbreaking, and even a downer at moments.
+Through the assistance of pills and martinis, Jasmine is snobbish and ego-centric, yet the audience falls in love with and roots for her.

-Oscar Nominations: Best Actress-Cate Blanchett (won), Best Supporting Actress-Sally Hawkins, Best Original Screenplay
+Oscar Nominations: 1 win-Best Actress-Cate Blanchett (won), Best Supporting Actress-Sally Hawkins, Best Original Screenplay

-Independent Spirit Award Nominations: Best Female Lead-Cate Blanchett (won), Best Supporting Female-Sally Hawkins, Best Screenplay
+Independent Spirit Award Nominations: 1 win-Best Female Lead-Cate Blanchett (won), Best Supporting Female-Sally Hawkins, Best Screenplay

 Annie Hall-1977